space-wizards/website-content/content/post/22-10-27-progress-report-37.md

 reddit = ""
 thumbnail = "pr_37"
 +++
-Better late than never (TODO: write something better.)
+Better late than never, we'll hopefully get back on track soon.
+(And if you'd like to help contribute, progress report writers are always welcome!)
 <!--more-->

 <!-- Useful tags: